mariushoch/transient-file-view/README.md

 # Transient File View
 Create transient views of directories in a user namespace.
 This creates a new mount namespace with transient versions of the given files or directories.

-For directories these views are either temporary snapshots ("snapshot") created by rsync-ing the folder content into a tmpfs mount, or overlays ("overlay") created by [fuse-overlayfs](https://github.com/containers/fuse-overlayfs).
+For directories these views are either temporary snapshots ("snapshot") created by tar-ing the folder content into a tmpfs mount, or overlays ("overlay") created by [fuse-overlayfs](https://github.com/containers/fuse-overlayfs).

 This can, for example, be used to run tests against older versions of a software, without having to actually check out the old version, or for safely running experimental versions of a software with actual user data.